* STOXX 600 down 1.5 percent

 "But this also represents another major piece of evidence of the disconnect between solid European macro trends and weakening TV ad momentum," they added.

-The losses heaped pressure on the media sector, the second worst-performing in Europe this year.
+The losses heaped pressure on the media sector, the second worst-performing in Europe this year, down 2.5 percent on the day.

 Lundin Petroleum sank 7 percent after its Korpfjell prospect, a joint venture with Statoil in the Arctic Barents Sea, found no oil and only non-commercial quantities of natural gas.

-(Reporting by Helen Reid and Danilo Masoni; Editing by Andrew Heavens)
+(Reporting by Helen Reid and Danilo Masoni; Editing by Keith Weir)